cdevaneprugh/hpg-esm/docs/porting/shared-utils (READ FIRST).md

    └── config_machines.xml
    ```

 If you plan on installing only one Earth model, option two is recommended.
 Basic HiPerGator configuration files can be found in the `config` directory of this repository.
-Due to subtle variations in config files between the Earth models and releases, a very bare bones version of the configs are available in `config/hpg`, as well as model specific versions in their respective directories.
+Due to subtle variations in config files between the Earth models and releases, these may require some modification.
 The Gerber group, uses multiple models, each using different CIME versions.
-Therefore, we have opted to fork the CTSM repository, incorporating necessary configurations to simplify installation.
-Users only need to update relevant paths to match their research group’s setup if they wish to run CTSM.
+Therefore, we have opted to fork the CTSM repository and incorporate configuration files there to simplify installation.
+Users only need to update relevant paths to match their research group and personal directories if they wish to run CTSM.
 It's possible we will fork CESM in the future as well.

 ### Example